Yorkshire Rider: History

 After having previously been denied permission to purchase the former National Bus Company subsidiary upon its privatisation in 1987, Yorkshire Rider purchased the operations of the West Yorkshire Road Car Company from the AJS Group in July 1989, briefly maintaining West Yorkshire as a separate brand of Yorkshire Rider's operations before largely dissolving West Yorkshire amid cost-cutting measures in April 1990, resulting in 89 job losses and 26 buses being withdrawn from the fleet.
 Yorkshire Rider was also awarded a contract to operate the proposed Bradford trolleybus system in 1989, although ultimately, the project was cancelled.
 Yorkshire Rider later completed its purchase of the remaining AJS Group bus companies in August 1990, purchasing York bus operators Target Travel and York City & District as well as independent operator Reynard Buses, merging the operations of these companies to form the subsidiary company Rider York.

 On 15 April 1994, Yorkshire Rider was purchased by the Badgerline Group for £38 million, Initially, Badgerline's bid for Yorkshire Rider in late March was strongly opposed by the company's employee shareholding workforce, who had been promised full control of their company under a refinancing agreement with Yorkshire Rider's three executive directors.
 A rival buyout bid was planned by Yorkshire Rider's employees with support from the Transport and General Workers Union, however 93% of Rider's employee shareholders eventually voted in favour of the sale to Badgerline.

-Yorkshire Rider was included in the merger of Badgerline with the GRT Group on 16 June 1995 to form FirstBus, later renamed to FirstGroup.
-Three months later in September 1995, however, Yorkshire Rider was made defunct by FirstBus and split into separate divisions:
+Yorkshire Rider was included in the merger of Badgerline with the GRT Group on 16 June 1995 to form FirstBus.
+Three months later in September 1995, Yorkshire Rider was made defunct by FirstBus and split into separate divisions: